Monitor game populations and habitats

 You must be able to:

-1. carry out work safely, in line with relevant health and safety requirements
+- carry out the activity safely, in line with the relevant health and safety requirements

-2. observe game and other wildlife species to monitor the characteristics of the population
+- use a variety of methods to observe game and other wildlife species to monitor the characteristics of game populations

-3. identify and use signs to establish game population characteristics including signs of pest and predator activity
+- identify and use signs to establish game population characteristics, including signs of pest and predator activity

-5. recognise poor and damaged game habitats and determine what has caused them
+- recognise poor and damaged game habitats and determine the likely causes

-8. report to the relevant person all findings, including signs of ill health and predator activity and the need for habitat improvement
+- record and report findings in accordance with organisation requirements, including signs of ill health and predator activity and the need for habitat maintenance and improvement

 Knowledge and Understanding